lsst-tstn/tstn-017/index.rst

 #.
 If a CSC receives a ``start`` command with an empty ``configurationOverride`` (see :ref:`renaming proposal <section-renaming>`) attribute, it shall load the values in ``_init.yaml`` then the site-specific file (e.g. ``_summit.yaml``).

 #.
-If a CSC receives a ``start`` command with a ``configurationOverride`` attribute equal to a valid filename, it shall load the values in ``_init.yaml``, then then the site-specific file (e.g. ``_summit.yaml``), and lastly the override file.
+If a CSC receives a ``start`` command with a ``configurationOverride`` attribute equal to a valid filename, it loads the values in ``_init.yaml``, then the site-specific file (e.g. ``_summit.yaml``), and lastly the override file.
     An invalid filename will return as a failed command with an appropriate error message saying the file was not readable and no state transition will occur.

 #.
 The configuration repository shall not contain configurations used for unit testing.
     Configurations needed for unit testing shall be added to the ``test`` directory in the CSC repository and use the override feature in CSCs (see `Salobj documentation <https://ts-salobj.lsst.io>`__).